jpgill86/python-for-neuroscientists/docs/index.md

 # Join the Course

-*Participation in the course is by invitation only, so unsolicited requests will be denied.*
+***This course has concluded*** *but materials remain available to course participants.
+Participation in the course is by invitation only, so unsolicited requests will be denied.*

 Follow these steps to get involved: